A message on their phone.

 When Someone You Felt Safe With Becomes the Source of Harm

 Betrayal doesn’t only happen in romantic relationships.
-It can come from a friend, a parent, a business partner, a family member, or a workplace you trusted.
-The shock isn’t just about what happened.
-It’s about who it came from.
-You felt safe there.
-And now something inside you feels unsettled.
-You replay conversations and question your instincts.
-You feel more guarded than you used to be.
+It can come from a friend, a parent, a family member, or a place you trusted.
+The shock isn’t just about what happened, it’s about who it came from.
+You felt safe there, and now something inside you feels unsettled.

 Frequently Asked Questions About Betrayal